Health Sciences Student

 - Documentation of one year of clinical experience as an LPN with direct patient care in a health care agency within the last three years or LPN licensure and graduation from a PNE program within 1 year.
 (Required for LPN-to-ADN students only).

-There are two opportunities to be considered for program admission each fall; for ADN, PTA or Medical Assisting, an early admission process for students who meet all criteria and take the TEAS/HOBET by the February cutoff date, and a final admission process for students who meet all criteria and take the TEAS/HOBET by the May cutoff date.
+There are two opportunities to be considered for program admission each fall into the ADN and Medical Assisting programs.
+For ADN students, an early admission process for students who meet all criteria and take the TEAS by the February cutoff date, and a final admission process for students who meet all criteria and take the TEAS by the May cutoff date.
+For Medical Assisting students, an early admission process for students who meet all criteria by the February cutoff date, and a final admission process for students who meet all criteria by the June cutoff date.
 Students are chosen from each group.
+There is one opportunity to be considered for program admission each fall into the PTA program for students who meet all criteria and take the TEAS by the May cutoff date.

 Each fall those student applicants who have the highest rank on their grades earned in BIO-168, BIO-169, ENG-111, ENG-112, ENG-113 or 114 and MAT-152 (current High School students in top 15% of class receive ten points) and the Test of Essential Academic Skills (TEAS) will be admitted into the ADN program.
 Medical Assisting student applicants will be ranked based on their GPA and grades earned in ENG-111, PSY-118 or PSY-150, BIO-163 and MED-121 (current high school students in the top 15% of class will receive 10 points).

-For LPN and LPN-to-ADN, an early admission process for students who meet all criteria and take the TEAS by the June cutoff date, and a final admission process for students who meet all criteria and take the TEAS by the September cutoff date.
-Student applicants who have the highest rank in BIO-163, ENG-111, RED-111 (high school students in the top 15% of class) will be admitted into the LPN program.
+For LPN and spring LPN-to-ADN, an early admission process for students who meet all criteria and take the TEAS by the June cutoff date, and a final admission process for students who meet all criteria and take the TEAS by the September cutoff date.
+For summer LPN-to-ADN, an early admission process for students who meet all criteria and take the TEAS by the November cutoff date, and a final admission process for students who meet all criteria and take the TEAS by the February cutoff date.
+Student applicants who have the highest rank in BIO-163, ENG-111, PSY-150 (high school students in the top 15% of class) will be admitted into the LPN program.
 Student applicants who have the highest rank in BIO-168, BIO-169, ENG-111, ENG-112 or ENG-114, and MAT-152 will be admitted into the LPN-ADN program.

 Physical Therapist Assistant

-In Phase I of the admission process students will be ranked based on their GPA, grades earned in BIO-168, BIO-169, ENG-111, PSY-150, PHY-110 & PHY-110A, work experience in the physical therapy field (optional), obtainment of a bachelor's degree (optional), and the score on the HOBET.
+In Phase I of the admission process students will be ranked based on their GPA, grades earned in BIO-168, BIO-169, ENG-111, PSY-150, PHY-110 & PHY-110A, work experience in the physical therapy field or currently licensed Massage & Bodywork Therapist, bachelor's degree in an allied health related field, which includes exercise physiology, athletic training, orthotics, prosthetics, COTA, respiratory therapy, speech language pathology, etc. (Personal trainers, CNA, etc. are not included among "Allied Health"), associate degree in science, completion of Sports Medicine Technology I course or Sports Medicine Technology I & II courses, and the score on the ATI TEAS for Allied Health.

-In the early admissions process, the top applicants will be selected to continue to Phase II of the selection process for admission into the PTA program.
+In the admissions process, the top applicants will be selected to continue to Phase II of the selection process for admission into the PTA program.
 Applicants will be interviewed and required to write an essay for Phase II of the application process.
-Applicants may be selected for early admission or may be deferred to the final admission applicant pool.
+Applicants who successfully complete Phase II are ranked according to their performance in phases I and II.

-Early admission for the Fall ADN, PTA and Medical Assisting programs will be offered in late April with final admission offered by late June.
+Early admission for the Fall ADN and Medical Assisting programs will be offered in late April with final admission offered by late June.
+Admission into the Fall PTA program will be offered in late June.
 Early admission for the Spring LPN-ADN and PN programs will be offered in late July with final admissions offered by late October.
+Early admission for the Summer LPN-ADN program will be offered in late February with final admissions offered by late April.
 Students can expect to receive decisions regarding admission by mail.

 Acceptance cards and orientation information will be included in the acceptance packets.
 Students must immediately return acceptance forms in order to maintain their admitted status.
 Final admission status is contingent upon completion of the required items by the dates requested.